COVID-19 and how ICN can help

 Once you have found the relevant supplier you can use the messaging service* on ICN Gateway to connect.

-You can send unlimited messages to other companies that you might be interested in partnering with or subcontracting to.
+You can send unlimited messages to other businesses that you might be interested in partnering with or subcontracting to.

-*You need to have an ICN Gateway company profile to use this service – join now.
+*You need to have an ICN Gateway business profile to use this service – join now.

 Protect the health and safety of your workers during COVID-19

-The ICN COVID-19 Response application provides software that can protect workers from the threat of the virus through a simple questionnaire that screens anyone that interacts with your company for symptoms of coronavirus.
+The ICN COVID-19 Response application provides software that can protect workers from the threat of the virus through a simple questionnaire that screens anyone that interacts with your business for symptoms of coronavirus.

 This automates the screening process and allows for flags and alerts to be instantly sent back to a central web portal so management can isolate potentially infected individuals and minimise the risk of infection at job sites.